 The Black Jacks can be blissful on dry winter days, or torturous in the heat of summer.
 Since most of the boulders sit on or near lowlying marsh land, bug season arrives with a vengence in the Black Jacks.

 Park in the lot.
 DO NOT PARK ALONG THE ROAD.
-Walk along the road single file to telephone pole 37 and follow a well-worn trail uphill into the woods.
+Walk along the road single file on the left, facing traffic, to telephone pole 37 and follow a well-worn trail uphill into the woods.
 At the first big boulder you see, follow the trail left, through the Black Jacks.
-Or better yet, follow the graded path path from the small parking lot and take the Short Cut trail traversing the hillside west from the top of the wooden staircase leading to the left side of the Main Cliff.
+Or better yet, follow the graded path path from the small parking lot and take the Short Cut trail traversing the hillside west from the top of the wooden staircase which leads to the left side of the Main Cliff.
 Once past the midway boulder, don't head up the hill like going to Bonsai, but continue straight, under Monsters until you reach the Blackjack's Entrance boulder.
 This is only 5 minutes more and keeps you off the road, keeping the locals happy and you not run over.
 Plus you go by more great bouldering.

 Any reason the Blackjack's are divided up by specific boulder instead of considering the whole area one... um, area?